 Anzac Memorial and Pool of Reflection

-This memorial to Australia’s World War 1 soldiers was designed by Bruce Dellit with sculptures by Rayner Hoff.
-It was opened in 1934 and consists of an Art Deco ziggurat in red granite.
+Bruce Dellit designed this memorial to Australia’s World War I soldiers with sculptures by Rayner Hoff.
+It opened in 1934 and consists of an Art Deco ziggurat in red granite.
 In front of the memorial along the line of the park’s central avenue is the Pool of Reflection.

 This war trophy stands at the south-east corner of the park facing Oxford Street.
-It is a four-inch naval gun from the German cruiser “Emden” which was sunk off the Cocos Islands by HMAS “Sydney” on 9 November 1914, the first Australian naval victory.
-It was installed here in 1917.
+It is a 4-inch naval gun from the German cruiser Emden which was sunk off the Cocos Islands by HMAS Sydney on 9 November 1914, the first Australian naval victory.
+It was installed in 1917.

 Captain Cook Statue

-This sandstone fountain on the College Street frontage opposite Sydney Grammar School is one of two donated by merchant and MLC John Frazer.
-It has been moved three times since it was first installed in the park in 1881.
+This sandstone fountain on the College Street frontage opposite Sydney Grammar School is one of 2 donated by merchant and MLC John Frazer.
+It has been moved 3 times since it was first installed in the park in 1881.

 Hyde Park Family Centre

-Sydney’s first women’s public lavatory was built in 1910 in the park near the corner of Park and Elizabeth Streets.
-It was considered a ‘failure’ by council due to low usage and was replaced in 1955 by the Hyde Park Family Centre to provide facilities for women and children visiting the city including child care.
+Sydney’s first women’s public lavatory was built in 1910 in the park near the corner of Park and Elizabeth streets.
+It was considered a failure by the council due to low use and was replaced in 1955 by the Hyde Park Family Centre to provide facilities for visiting women and children including child care.
 The centre was demolished and the area grassed over in 2000.

-J F Archibald, founder of the “Bulletin” magazine who died in 1919, left money for a fountain to commemorate the association of France and Australia in World War 1.
-The fountain was designed by François Sicard and completed in 1932.
+J F Archibald, founder of the Bulletin magazine who died in 1919, left money for a fountain to commemorate the association of France and Australia in World War I. The fountain was designed by François Sicard and completed in 1932.

 This bronze statue stands at the northern end of the park near Prince Albert Road.
 It was erected by public subscription in 1897 to commemorate the populist politician William Bede Dalley (1831-1888).

-This elaborate drinking fountain commemorates members of the Grand United Order of Oddfellows who served and died in World War 1.
-It stands on the corner of Park and Elizabeth Streets.
+This elaborate drinking fountain commemorates members of the Grand United Order of Oddfellows who served and died in World War I. It stands on the corner of Park and Elizabeth streets.